rahoua/pecca-rs/README.md

 A list of possible future developments for the project:

-* Make quantization optional with a feature flag.
 * Evaluation mode that runs both quantized and f32 inference at the same time to quantify quantization error.
 * Improved tokenizer.
 * Special mode for llama2 code (slight differences with other llama2s).